 J.G.
 Wentworth’s strength lies in its wide range of loan products, with options for every type of home buyer – from low-income borrowers to people buying expensive homes; from civilians to active military personnel; from buyers in the city to buyers in rural areas.

-It offers affordable fixed-rate and adjustable-rate loans, as well as almost every type of government-insured loan—such as VA, FHA, and HARP.
+It offers affordable fixed-rate and adjustable-rate loans, as well as almost every type of government-insured loans—such as VA, FHA, and HARP.
 With a wide range of loan types, rates, and terms, J.G.
-Wentworth offers customers from all walks of life a path to home ownership.
+Wentworth offers customers from all walks of life a path to homeownership.